dimstav23/SPP/README.md

 git submodule update --init
 ```

-(optionally) To get all build dependencies to build this project, one can use [nix](https://nixos.org).
+To get all build dependencies to build this project, one can use [nix](https://nixos.org).
 A tutorial for nix can be found at https://nix.dev/

 ```console